pabloprf/PORTALS-tutorial/docs/source/vitals_capabilities.rst

 .. code-block:: python

+	# Option 1: Provide the complete namelist
 	namelist   = IOtools.expandPath( '$PORTALS_PATH/regressions/namelist_examples/vitals_example.namelist' )
 	vitals_fun = VITALSmain.evaluateVITALS( folder, namelist = namelist )

+	# Option 2: Use a curated VITALS namelist and only modify some requested values
+	vitals_fun = VITALSmain.evaluateVITALS( folder )
+	vitals_fun.Optim['BOiterations'] = 5

 Once the VITALS object has been created, parameters such as the TGLF control inputs can be chosen: